anonymous-ICML2025/rebuttal_April1st/H2Qr/README.md

-## Figure to answer questions about interpretability
+## Response Figure 1 to answer questions about interpretability
 #### K (latent dimension) was set to 2 for sciLaMA on a sample of fetal liver atlas dataset
 ![alt text](https://github.com/anonymous-ICML2025/rebuttal_April1st/blob/main/Figures/Interpretability.png)
 ##### Captions: The visualization cell embedding (middle-left, dots are cells, colored by cell type annotations) and contexutal gene embedding (middle-right, dots are genes), both are 2D (latent node number = 2).
 The cell embedding visualizations on the top and bottom are colored by the expression level of genes that are sampled from different regions of contexutal gene embedding.

 ---
-## Table to answer questions about dataset scope (two more benchmarking datasets)
+## Response Tables 1-2 to answer questions about dataset scope (two more benchmarking datasets)
 #### mouse P0 cortical data
 |Methods| ARI (↑) | NMI (↑) | ASW (↑) | cLISI (↑) |
 | ------------- | ------------- | ------------- | ------------- | ------------- |